 Chateau Guiraud History, Overview

-The true modern era for the estate started in 2006 when Chateau Guiraud was purchased by a partnership formed by Robert Peugeot and three well-known Bordeaux wine makers and chateau owners, Olivier Bernard of Domaine de Chevalier, Stephan Von Neipperg who owns numerous St. Emilion properties including Canon La Gaffeliere, La Mondotte and Clos L’Oratoire and Xavier Planty.
+The true modern era for the estate started in 2006 when Chateau Guiraud was purchased by a partnership formed by Robert Peugeot and three well-known Bordeaux winemakers and chateau owners, Olivier Bernard of Domaine de Chevalier, Stephan Von Neipperg who owns numerous St. Emilion properties including Canon La Gaffeliere, La Mondotte, and Clos de lOratoire and Xavier Planty.

 A new drainage system was installed in the vineyards as well.
 The vineyards also needed a lot of replanting to increase the vine density.
 As you can see, this was already becoming a very expensive proposition for the new owners.

 In 2010, Chateau Guiraud registered the term BioViticulture.
-They did this because the estate is focusing on not only organic farming, but on a more global approach to sustainable viticulture.
+They did this because the estate is focusing on not only organic farming but on a more global approach to sustainable viticulture.
 You’ll find similar practices at all the estates of Stephan von Neipperg.

 The best vintages of Chateau Guiraud are: 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2014, 2013, 2011, 2010, 2009, 2007, 2005, 2003, 2001 and 1959.

 Chateau Guiraud Vineyards, Terroir, Grapes, Winemaking

 To produce the wine Chateau Guiraud, vinification takes place in new, French oak barrels.
 The wine is aged in 35% to 50% new, French oak barrels for an average of close to 24 months before bottling, depending on the quality and character of the vintage.
 On average Chateau Guiraud produces close to 12,500 cases of wine each year.

 Serving Chateau Guiraud with Wine and Food Pairings

-Chateau Guiraud can be served with seafood dishes, especially shellfish, lobster, crab and oysters on the half shell.
-Foie gras is a perfect pairing with its natural sweet, salty and savory characteristics.
-Chateau Guiraud can also be paired with roasted chicken, veal and pork dishes that are either spicy, or prepared with a touch of sweetness.
+Chateau Guiraud can be served with seafood dishes, especially shellfish, lobster, crab, and oysters on the half shell.
+Foie gras is a perfect pairing with its natural sweet, salty, and savory characteristics.
+Chateau Guiraud can also be paired with roasted chicken, veal, and pork dishes that are either spicy or prepared with a touch of sweetness.